top of page

 • All testing performed at EMSL laboratory - used by DOE, EPA, DOJ, CDC

-• Service includes a full visual inspection, testing, and a detailed follow-on consultation to explain the lab results and recommend next steps
+• Service includes a full visual mold inspection, mold testing, and a detailed follow-on consultation to explain the lab results and recommend next steps

 About Molds